 The presence of an abnormal number of chromosomes is known as aneuploidy.
 A normal human cell contains 46 chromosomes. a person having 45 or 47 is aneuploid.
 This abnormal chromosomal number results in genetic disbalance causing a disorder.
 This form of mutation is the second most common type of mutations.

 Aneuploidy is the result of non-separating chromosomes between two cells during cell division i.e., nondisjunction.
-Cases of aneuploidy in the germline causes miscarriage.
+Cases of aneuploidy in the germline cause miscarriage.
 A 46 XX is a normal female whereas46 XY is a normal male.
 The commonest form of aneuploidy is trisomy.
 Some known forms of aneuploidy are the following:

 - Partial aneuploidy or trisomy: caused by loss or gain of part of a chromosome.

 - Monosomy: lack of one chromosome of the normal complement.
 Turner’s syndrome is an example of monosomy.
-In turner’s syndrome, female have only one X chromosome, i.e. 45XO.
+In turner’s syndrome, females have only one X chromosome, i.e. 45XO.
 These individuals have reduced fertility and reproductive organ growth.
 Turner syndrome patients are often referred to as mosaics.

-- Disomy: presence of two copies of a chromosome.
+- Disomy: the presence of two copies of a chromosome.
 It is a normal condition, however, when both copies of chromosomes are from the same parent it is known as uniparental disomy.

-- Trisomy: presence of three copies of a particular chromosome, instead of the normal two i.e presence of an extra chromosome.
+- Trisomy: the presence of three copies of a particular chromosome, instead of the normal two i.e presence of an extra chromosome.
 Trisomy of 18 is known as Edwards syndrome and trisomy of 13 is known as Patau syndrome.
 Trisomy of the Y chromosomes is also possible, for example (47, XXX), (47, XXY), and (47, XYY).
 Most of the trisomy is not viable and eventually do not survive, only a few of them are capable of surviving.
 The most common trisomy that is capable of surviving is Down’s syndrome.
 Extra chromosome 21, results in Down syndrome.
 It can occur in 1 in 750 births.
 By using prenatal screening methods such as serum screening and US surveillance almost 75% of cases are detected prior to birth.
-Patients of down syndrome exhibit symptoms of cognitive impairment.
+Patients with down syndrome exhibit symptoms of cognitive impairment.
 Another trisomy that is capable of surviving is the Klinefelter’s syndrome, wherein males have 47 chromosomes, i.e., two X chromosomes and one Y chromosome (47 XXY).
 These individuals have a normal life span; however, they also have low fertility and reduced development of the reproductive sex organs.

 - Tetrasomy/pentasomy: Presence of four or five copies of a chromosome, respectively.
 Rarely seen in humans.

 We’ve seen how the gametes are crucial in the perpetuation of the species through sexual reproduction and how they are essential components in promoting biodiversity (especially during the events of gamete formation and fertilization).
 Thus, if these gametes become dysfunctional, the species may then have to deal with reduced propagation and species diversity.
 Both of these are crucial in the survivability of the species.
-In the previous section, we’ve learned how the chromosomal anomalies in humans could lead to diminished physiological functions and reproductive capacities in affected individuals.
+In the previous section, we’ve learned how chromosomal anomalies in humans could lead to diminished physiological functions and reproductive capacities in affected individuals.
 Now, let’s see the impact of dysfunctional gametes on other organisms.

-In Plasmodium life cycle
+In the Plasmodium life cycle